danthe42/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The first processing step of each images/image frames is always the correction the distortion caused by the camera.
+This is achived by using the distortion coefficients calculated during calibration.
+To prove that the calibration was correct, the undistorted test images were calculated at the end of the previous calibration step (in src/calibration.py) and written to the 'output_images/undistorted*.jpg' files.

+To demonstrate this step, here's a test image before, and after distortion correction:
 ![alt text][image2]

+![alt text][image2post]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The best thresholding steps were determined after investigating many different combination of HLS channels, filters with different Sobel filters, and with different Gaussian blurs.

+I made a QT application with GUI, just for this purpose: 'src/combination.py'.
+It's possible to try different parameters easily with that, using the ParameterTree QT widget from the pyqtgraph.parametertree module, which is a very convenient and useful widget for this.

+The combination of filter and threshold values I found to be the best for me were written to the 'pickle\combination_parameters.p' pickle file.
+Here's the output I got after processing the image just above.

 ![alt text][image3]